 Most of the studies performed thus far on astaxanthin for weight loss have involved mice, but results have been promising, making astaxanthin a potential focus for future weight loss and diet-related studies.

 Astaxanthin Liver Benefits

-Multiple factors are involved in liver damage but it is often associated with oxidative stress.
-As a powerful antioxidant, protecting against free radicals and oxidative damage is one of the most frequently-touted benefits of astaxanthin.8 It has even been called a “scavenger of free radicals,” and astaxanthin is reported to accumulate in the liver of mice.8 More studies (human studies in particular) need to be performed on the benefits of astaxanthin for the liver, but there are multiple indications that astaxanthin may help protect against liver concerns.8,9
+Multiple factors are involved in liver damage but it's often associated with oxidative stress.
+As a powerful antioxidant, protecting against free radicals and oxidative damage is one of the most frequently-touted benefits of astaxanthin.8 It's even been called a “scavenger of free radicals,” and astaxanthin is reported to accumulate in the liver of mice.8 More studies (human studies in particular) need to be performed on the benefits of astaxanthin for the liver, but there are multiple indications that astaxanthin may help protect against liver concerns.8,9

 Astaxanthin Benefits for Joints

 Some studies show that supplements containing astaxanthin may support joint health, reduce discomfort associated with joint issues10 and provide an energy boost for muscles7 that may help them better support healthy joints.
 Astaxanthin’s potential benefits for weight loss may also contribute to healthier joints since weight concerns can affect joint health and knee health in particular.
 The force exerted on your knees is equivalent to 1.5 times your actual weight.11

 Early research suggests that astaxanthin may provide a positive effect on triglyceride levels and promote healthy cholesterol levels.12